khadija24268/Projects/Flight-Ticket Management-System/README.md

 - **Collision Tracking:** Provides the ability to count and display the number of collisions in the hash table.

-### 3. Flight-Ticket Operations
+### 3. Flight Ticket Operations

-- **Add and Delete:** Add new flight-tickets to the system and delete existing ones.
+- **Add and Delete:** Add new flight tickets to the system and delete existing ones.

-- **Find and Display:** Find and display flight-tickets based on the flight number and company name.
+- **Find and Display:** Find and display flight tickets based on the flight number and company name.

-- **All-in-Day Display:** Display all flight-tickets for a given date.
+- **All-in-Day Display:** Display all flight tickets for a given date.

 ### 4. Comprehensive Data Structure